apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    origin server is determined by the client, which forces the IP address family of the address used for the origin server.
 In effect, outbound transparent connections always use a resolution style of "``client``".

+.. ts:cv:: CONFIG proxy.config.hostdb.verify_after INT 720

+    Set the interval (in seconds) in which to re-query DNS regardless of TTL status.

+.. ts:cv:: CONFIG proxy.config.hostdb.filename STRING "host.db"

+   The filename to persist hostdb to on disk.

 .. ts:cv:: CONFIG proxy.config.cache.hostdb.sync_frequency INT 120

    Set the frequency (in seconds) to sync hostdb to disk.

    Note: hostdb is syncd to disk on a per-partition basis (of which there are 64).
    This means that the minumum time to sync all data to disk is :ts:cv:`proxy.config.cache.hostdb.sync_frequency` * 64

-.. ts:cv:: CONFIG proxy.config.hostdb.verify_after INT 720

-    Set the interval (in seconds) in which to re-query DNS regardless of TTL status.

 Logging Configuration
 =====================